Norway’s Best Kanelboller (Cinnamon buns)

 - Heat the milk, butter, and powdered sugar in a saucepan.
 Then cool until just a bit warmer than lukewarm.

-- Pour the milk mixture into a mixing bowl and add the cardamom and yeast (if using dry yeast follow instructions on the packet, as you may need to proof it before proceeding).
+- Pour the milk mixture into a mixing bowl and add the cardamom and yeast.
 Stir until dissolved and then slowly add the flour.
 You may need more or less flour.
 Add enough so that you can knead the dough into a nice ball without being too sticky.
 Knead for about 10 minutes, then cover and let rise until double in size (about an hour).

 - Mix together the butter, sugar and cinnamon.
 If the butter is still hard you can pop it in the microwave for a few seconds so it's easy to spread.